The Last Few Days of February

 Reflection, Awareness, and Renewal

 As February comes to a close, it offers a unique opportunity for reflection.
 Though the month is shorter, its impact is often profound.
 February frequently highlights important awareness initiatives, including mental health awareness, developmental disability advocacy, and rare disease recognition.
+The final days of the month serve as a reminder that awareness should not end when the calendar changes.

 Why February Matters in Behavioral and Developmental Health